Everything You Need to Know About Hilton Honors in 2023

 - Waldorf-Astoria (Luxury)

 - LXR (Luxury)

 Qualifying based on “nights” refers to nights spent in the hotel.
 For example, landing on Saturday night and departing one week later will result in seven qualifying nights.
-A weekend stay the following month will earn two more qualifying nights (Friday night, Saturday night, check-out Sunday morning) for a total of nine qualifying nights.
+A weekend stay the following month will earn two more qualifying nights (Friday night, Saturday night, check-out Sunday morning) for a total of nine qualifying nights for two stays.

 Below are the elite tiers and their required number of nights/stays/base points to attain the status level.

 - Member (General, sign up online, at a hotel or over the phone)